-Danielle Valle GilchristPublic & Nonprofit MBA, Concentration: Marketing Boston, MA
+Danielle Valle GilchristPublic & Nonprofit Full-Time MBA*, Concentration: Marketing Boston, MA

 “I feel supported and encouraged to take risks and do my best.
 My classmates have become like a family and I can truly count on them to be there for me in and out of the classroom, and for years to come.”

-For Danielle Valle Gilchrist, Questrom’s Public & Nonprofit MBA program is what brought her here, but Questrom’s deeply caring community is the thing that continues to amaze her.
+For Danielle Valle Gilchrist, Questrom’s Social Impact MBA (formerly Public & Nonprofit MBA) program is what brought her here, but Questrom’s deeply caring community is the thing that continues to amaze her.
 “Questrom is a community that cares deeply about each other and leading with heart,” she says.

 She explains that Questrom is incredibly unique because of its community of professors and classmates who truly care about each other and making an impact.
 At BU Questrom, Gilchrist says, “I feel supported and encouraged to take risks and do my best.
 My classmates have become like a family and I can truly count on them to be there for me in and out of the classroom, and for years to come.”